There are two core rendering mechanisms included in Hox, both are stack based.

 This approach works best for small to medium sized documents but leaves HTML streaming (a browser feature) out of the window that improves certain metrics like time to first byte and time to first meaningful paint.
 If that is not a concern, meaning that you may not be in a web server environment, this approach is perfectly fine.

-sequence and it is meant to be used where sending the HTML content to a consumer is the most important thing.
-This can be hooked up easily with System.IO.Stream
+The second approach is to use an IAsyncEnumerable<string> sequence and it is meant to be used where sending the HTML content to a consumer is the most important thing.
+This can be hooked up easily with System.IO.Stream objects and the like.

 while stack.Count > 0 do

-let struct (node, closing, depth) = stack.Pop()
+let work = stack.Pop()

 // rendering logic

-match node with
+match n with

 // ...